Cloud Storage for Multi-Service Battery Operation (Extended Version): Model and Optimization Problems

 At time $t$, the battery operation is defined by a state of charge $s^b_t$ and the amount of electricity charged or discharged $a^b_t$.
-We assume that the battery round-trip efficiency is equal to $1$.
-Round-trip losses may be included in a more detailed analysis.\footnote{Note that the battery round-trip losses are different from the virtual losses due to aggregation.
-For the sake of simplicity, we fix the efficiency of the virtual batteries to $1$ so that the CSO is responsible for the losses.} At time $t$, the information vector is $x^b_t=(s^b_{t-1},a^b_1,...,a^b_{t-1})$ and we consider the space of $x^b_t$ to be $X^b_t$ and the space of $a^b_t$ with $A^b_t$.
-Then, the strategy of running the battery $\sigma^b_t\in \Sigma^b_t$ is a function that maps $X^b_t$ to $A^b_t$, where $\Sigma^b_t$ is the set of all strategies at $t$.

-We assume the investment cost for a battery of size $c^b$ and maximum power rate $r^b$ is $C^b(c^b,r^b)$, and we denote by $C^b_{eq}(c^b,r^b)$ the equivalent annual investment cost over the battery lifetime.
-We use the linear form introduced in Section \ref{sec:data}, which has a lower cost per kWh than small individual batteries.
-Thus, the large-scale batteries benefit from economy of scale.
-We also assume the running cost of the battery is negligible.

-The electricity supplier buys the electricity at the wholesale price $p^w_t$ and sells it to customers at the retail rate $p^r_t$, while the distributor delivers it from the substation to the connection point.

-In the case where the battery is also used for congestion management, the system operator sends commands to the battery.
-Then, the battery prioritizes between commands from the system operator and the CSO.
-Thus, the battery capacity is shared between congestion management and Cloud Storage service.
+We assume that the battery round-trip efficiency is close to $1$ (Round-trip losses may be included for a more detailed empirical analysis, but they do not change our major results.).
+The CSO has access to external resources with prices $p^b_t$ We assume the CSO is charged for buying electricity from external resources but does not get paid for selling electricity back (There is an on going regulatory discussion about the operation of grid batteries.
+Our model and study can be easily extended to allow the CSO to sell back electricity.
+Note also that the retailer is one external resource the CSO can have access to, alternatively the CSO can have local generators.).
+The CSO's total payment for external resources over period $T$ is denoted by $\kappa^b$ and is equal to